Trude Haecker, MD

 Kirsten Rogers plans and implements the budgeting, quality assurance, and community-relations initiatives of Reach Out and Read Greater Philadelphia.
 Ms. Rogers also coordinates medical provider trainings and provides technical assistance to 81 Reach Out and Read Greater Philadelphia sites.
 In addition, since 1999 Ms. Rogers serves as Coordinator of Reach Out and Read at Children’s Hospital of Philadelphia.

 Prior to joining Reach Out and Read Greater Philadelphia in 2002, Ms. Rogers worked as a certified child life specialist at Children’s Hospital of Philadelphia in Philadelphia and The Mount Sinai Hospital in Manhattan and project assistant in venture capital and merchant banking at Morgan Stanley in Manhattan.

-Prior to joining Reach Out and Read in May of 2022, Ms. Kerrey worked in Arizona for the Phoenix Public Library and First Things First as an early literacy specialist, where she led early literacy programs for caregivers and children, promoted library services and delivered free books to families with young children.
+Prior to joining Reach Out and Read Greater Philadelphia in 2022, Ms. Kerrey worked in Arizona for the Phoenix Public Library and First Things First as an early literacy specialist, where she led early literacy programs for caregivers and children, promoted library services and delivered free books to families with young children.

 At home, she is the mother to three children, whose favorite books are: The Color Monster, The Miraculous Journey of Edward Tulane, and the Harry Potter series.